-Amounts owed from a group company are assessed for the recoverability at each year end.
-The director believes this balance to be recoverable due to the group company continuing to trade profitably and having a net asset position at the year end.
+Amounts owed from group companies are assessed for their recoverability at each year end.
+The director believes these balances to be recoverable due to the companies continuing to trade profitably and having a net asset position at the year end.